 At a meta-level, we are also reflecting on the effects of digitalisation on the security of scientific work as well as the changed perception within and outside the scientific system.

-Mark your calendars for December 2 and 3, 2025, when the DiTraRe Symposium on Digitalisation of Research will take place at the Centre for Art and Media (ZKM) in Karlsruhe.
-Through a keynote presentation, panel discussions, and interactive sessions, participants will explore the fast-evolving landscape of digital research - from AI-driven data analysis and curation, open science practices to groundbreaking technological advancements that have shaped how we conduct and share knowledge.
-Come exchange ideas with leading experts, engage in lively debates, and help chart the future of research in an increasingly digital world.
+On December 2 and 3, 2025 the DiTraRe Symposium on Digitalisation of Research took place at the Centre for Art and Media (ZKM) in Karlsruhe.
+Through a keynote presentation, panel discussions, and interactive sessions, participants were exploring the fast-evolving landscape of digital research - from AI-driven data analysis and curation, open science practices to groundbreaking technological advancements that have shaped how we conduct and share knowledge.
+We exchanged ideas with leading experts, engage in lively debates, and helped chart the future of research in an increasingly digital world.

 The work programme of DiTraRe is organised as a matrix: Four research clusters (RC) each start from a scientific use case that raises concrete questions.
 These questions are examined along the four dimensions.
 Subsequently, (i) an accordingly coherent solution is developed which (ii) is evaluated by the use case partners, (iii) the questions are generalised and placed in the overall context of the DiTraRe in order to move from the concrete to a more abstract level, (iv) ensuring the transferability of the research results to other disciplines.